Brewers vs. Phillies Player Props Betting Odds

 Adames Stats

-- Willy Adames has 67 hits with 15 doubles, 16 home runs and 36 walks.
-He has driven in 46 runs with four stolen bases.
+- Willy Adames has 67 hits with 15 doubles, 16 home runs, 36 walks and 46 RBI.
+He's also stolen four bases.

 Adames Recent Games